mangiucugna/json_repair/CONTRIBUTING.md

 In fact I'd go out on a limb and say that you should use TDD for this project.

 ## Step 3.
 Run pre-commit
-Make sure to have pre-commit installed as git hook for this repository and use a virtualenviroment.
+Make sure to have `pre-commit` installed as git hook for this repository and use a virtualenviroment.
-This will run all the necessary tests and linters.
-Saving lots of time to the reviewers
+This will run all the necessary tests and linterss saving lots of time for the reviewers.

 ## Step 4.
 Open a PR to review
-Refer the Issue number in your PR
+Refer to the Issue number in your PR.

 ## Step 5.
 Approval
 Profit!